eosdublin/cerberus/README.md

 The following diagram shows the result of running the scripts (apologies for the child like scrawling, this will be replaced with an easier to read version):

+*Note:* The ports in red are what's defined in the default repo.
+Ignore the ones in blue.
+The ones in green are what's in use here.

 ![Layout Diagram](https://github.com/eosdublin/cerberus/raw/master/diagram.png "Sketch")

 ## TODO